helixdigital/imageserver/README.md

 `imageserver --port=9877 [--s3accesskey="c0ffee"] [--s3secretkey="cafe"] [--s3bucketname="mybucket"]`

-`-port` The port the imageserver will serve
+`--port` The port the imageserver will serve

 if any of the --s3... parameters are missing, they must be specified in the environment variables:
 `IMAGESERVER_S3_ACCESS_KEY`